 Do medications change the result?

-Medication info is used for context and tips only.
-It does not prove ovulation.
-Follow your prescriber’s plan and monitoring advice.
+No. Medication is shown only as context and does not change timing or signal scores.
+Follow your prescriber's plan and monitoring advice.

 When should I take a pregnancy test?